Find Answers to Common Questions in the Legacy Denture Clinic FAQ

 A removable partial denture will assist in the support of your natural teeth, help you to chew your food properly, improve speech, give you lip and cheek support and add enjoyment to your life.

-Implants are tooth replacements.
+Implants are tooth root replacements.
 Dental implants are medically pure titanium devices that are planted into the jawbone.
-They act as a stable and reliable anchor to provide a solid base for artificial tooth placement.
+They act as a stable and reliable anchor to provide a solid base for artificial teeth.
 Implants act as an anchor for upper or lower dentures.

 Dental implants are usually performed under local anesthesia by a dentist or dental surgeon specializing in implantology.
 The Denturist will fit dentures on the implants to provide stability, increased chewing force, reduced tissue irritations and decreased bone loss.
 Patients who have opted for dental implants often remark how comfortable the implant dentures feel.